jewellwk/git-branching/README.md

    git checkout feature/<teammate-name>
    ```
 10. Open the main.py file.
 If using VS code then you can open the repository as the current project and navigate to the file using explorer.
-11. Update the main.py file by placing/converting the existing python code into a function.
-Save your changes.
+11. Update the main.py file by placing/converting the existing python code into a properly formatted script.
+12. Place the current code into a function.
+Add a main method.
+Invoke the function via the main method and confirm it works.
+Then, save your changes.
-12. Stage and commit the changes with the message:
+13. Stage and commit the changes with the message:
     ```bash
     git add <filename>
     git commit -m "Converted code in <filename> to a function."
     ```
-13. Push your changes to the feature branch.
+14. Push your changes to the feature branch.
    ```bash
    git push
    ```